Dyalog/pynapl/README.md

 If an APL operator is applied to an APL function via Python, as in the `apl_sumscan` example, this is detected, and the application is done in APL without calling back into Python.

+#### Error handling

+If a signal is raised by the APL code, an APLError will be raised on the Python side.
+The exception object will contain a `dmx` field, which is a dictionary that contains the fields from `⎕DMX`.

+When an interrupt is raised, the message will be `"Interrupt"` and `dmx` will be `None`.

 ### Data conversion